camerondm9/minecraft-service/opt_minecraft/home/README.md

     - User whitelist
     - User command permission levels (ops, etc.)
     - If you're running a modded server, consider setting up the FTB *mods* for easier administration of backups, teleports, etc.
+    - Ports (in `server.properties` and in the `ufw` firewall), if you're going to run multiple servers at the same time